gruntjs/grunt-docs/Configuring-tasks.md

 ## Tasks and Targets
 When a multi task is run, grunt looks for a task-named property in the config object passed to the [grunt.initConfig](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) method.

-This task-named property is an object which must contain at least one target.
+This task-named property is an object which must contain at least one **target**.
 The target name is completely arbitrary, and may be used to run an individual task's target.
 If a task is run without a specific target, grunt will iterate over _all_ targets, running each in-turn.

 In the following example, configuration is specified for both a concat and uglify task.
 The concat task has foo and bar targets, and the uglify task has a single foo target.
 Running `grunt concat:foo` or `grunt concat:bar` will run just those targets, while running `grunt concat` will run all targets.